Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Code-switching between Two Versions of the code

 \subsection{Remarks on fault tolerance}

-A subtle but important point is that fault-tolerant code switching must do more than preserve detectability of weight-1 data errors.
-It must also ensure that, after switching, the state lies in the correct stabilizer sector of the target code before any subsequent logical gate is applied.
+Fault-tolerant code switching must do more than preserve the detectability of a single data error.
+It must also place the block in the correct gauge and stabilizer sector of the target code before any subsequent logical gate is applied.

-If a gauge measurement is faulty and its sign is left unchecked, the state may still be rejected by a later full stabilizer round, but the intended logical action in the target code can already be wrong.
-In the $[[8,3,2]]_2$ code, the transversal $T/T^\dagger$ pattern implements the logical $\overline{\rm CCZ}$ gate only on the $+1$ eigenspace of the $Z$-type stabilizers, including $G^Z_4$, $G^Z_5$, and $G^Z_6$.
-Likewise, in the $[[8,3,2]]_1$ code, the essential weight-2 representations of the logical $\overline{X}$ operators differ from their original weight-4 representations by products of $G^X_4$, $G^X_5$, and $G^X_6$.
-If one of these gauge operators has an eigenvalue of $-1$ because of the projection from measuring the gauge operators, then subsequent logical gates expressed in terms of the weight-2 representatives act with the wrong sign.
+This matters in both versions of the code.
+In the $[[8,3,2]]_2$ code, the transversal $T/T^\dagger$ pattern implements the logical $\overline{\mathrm{CCZ}}$ gate only on the $+1$ eigenspace of the $Z$-type stabilizers, including $G^Z_4$, $G^Z_5$, and $G^Z_6$.
+In the $[[8,3,2]]_1$ code, the convenient weight-$2$ representatives of the logical $\overline{X}$ operators differ from the original weight-$4$ representatives by products of $G^X_4$, $G^X_5$, and $G^X_6$.
+A wrong gauge sign can therefore change the action of later logical gates, even if a later full target-code stabilizer measurement round, including the fixed gauge operators, would eventually reject the state.

-Our fault-tolerant code-switching protocol must prevent incorrectly applying the gauge operators, which causes logical errors, due to a single Pauli error.
-Meanwhile, leaving a single Pauli error undetected at the end of a subroutine is fault-tolerant as long as no other errors happen before the next error detection round.
-To achieve this, our protocol uses both the complementary check and the stabilizer verification.